cmusphinx/cmusphinx.github.io/wiki/tutorialpocketsphinx.md

 	}

-The ''cmd_ln_init()'' function takes a variable number of null-terminated string arguments, followed by NULL.
-The first argument is any previous ''cmd_ln_t *'' which is to be updated.
-The second argument is an array of argument definitions - the standard set can be obtained by calling ''ps_args()''.
-The third argument is a flag telling the argument parser to be "strict" - if this is ''TRUE'', then duplicate arguments or unknown arguments will cause parsing to fail.
+The `cmd_ln_init()` function takes a variable number of null-terminated string arguments, followed by NULL.
+The first argument is any previous `cmd_ln_t *` which is to be updated.
+The second argument is an array of argument definitions - the standard set can be obtained by calling `ps_args()`.
+The third argument is a flag telling the argument parser to be "strict" - if this is `TRUE`, then duplicate arguments or unknown arguments will cause parsing to fail.

-The ''MODELDIR'' macro is defined on the GCC command-line by using ''pkg-config'' to obtain the ''modeldir'' variable from PocketSphinx configuration.
+The `MODELDIR` macro is defined on the GCC command-line by using `pkg-config` to obtain the `modeldir` variable from PocketSphinx configuration.
 On Windows, you can simply add a preprocessor definition to the code, such as this: